 For credit card providers, this is bad news.
 Credit card companies only make money when people are using their services to pay for goods.
 To make money, they have to put their cards in the hands of as many people as possible.

 Many companies now provide unsecured credit cards for bad credit so that they don’t alienate 30% of consumers.
 If you’re looking for a credit card to help you build your credit and manage emergencies, this means that you’re in luck.

-Before we look at unsecured credit cards for people with bad credit, let’s look at the difference between secured and unsecured.
+Before we look at unsecured credit cards for bad credit, let’s look at the difference between secured and unsecured.